Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 Social hygiene and healthcare management

-Standardization of studies on physical development of children in the Russian Federation
+Standardization of the physical development research in the pediatric population of the Russian Federation

 Popov V.I., Milushkina O.Y., Skoblina N.A., Nikolenko V.N.